 Four chord types TIMES twelves frets = 48.
 We are halfway there!

-What is a Drop 3?
-Well, without discussing inversions (and stuff) in too many details, let's put it like this:
+What is a drop 3?
+Well, without discussing inversions and all that other mumbo jumbo, let's put it like this:

 G major 7th chord: G B D F# becomes G F# B D , from low to high (see video)

 - G B D F# is a closed voicing for Gmaj7.
 This means that it consists of all stacked thirds.

 - Then G F# B D is the Drop 3 voicing we were looking for.